Freedom of religion in North America by country: Antigua and Barbuda

 The constitution of Antigua and Barbuda establishes the freedom of religious belief in the country.
 Members of clergy are not allowed to run for political office.

-Representatives of the Rastafari community have complained that legal restrictions such as the criminalization of cannabis and mandatory vaccination policies are contrary to their religious beliefs, although the government is also reportedly working with the community to reach a compromise on these issues.

-As of 2017, there have been no reports of significant societal breaches or abuses of the freedom of religion in Antigua and Barbuda according to the United States Department of State.
+The law decriminalizing marijuana for any use has eased relationships with the Rastafari community, although in 2022 there were still issues regarding children with traditional Rastafari hairstyles attending some schools.

+The law prohibits religious instruction in public schools; private schools are allowed to provide this and parents can also homeschool their children.

 The Bahamas

 The constitution of the Bahamas provides for the freedom of religion and prohibits discrimination based on belief.
 The country has no state religion, although the preamble to its constitution mentions "Christian values".

 Obeah is illegal in the Bahamas, punishable by a jail sentence.
 This law, however, is traditionally unenforced.
 Similarly, laws prohibiting the publication of blasphemy (with exceptions for opinions "expressed in good faith and in decent language") are also unenforced.

-As of 2017, there have been no reports of significant societal breaches or abuses of the freedom of religion in the Bahamas according to the United States Department of State.
+Religious education is available in schools and focusses mainly on Christianity; in 2022 there were issues regarding children with traditional Rastafari hairstyles attending some schools.

+The government is looking at legislation in regards to Rastafarians and traditional drug use.

 Barbados

-The constitution of Barbados provides for the freedom of religion and prohibits discrimination based on creed.

-There is a law against "blasphemous libel" but it is unenforced.
+The constitution of Barbados provides for the freedom of religion and prohibits discrimination based on creed; there is a law against "blasphemous libel" but it is unenforced.

-Religious groups are allowed to establish private schools and provide religious instruction, with some support from the government.
+Religious groups are allowed to establish private schools and provide religious instruction, with some support from the government; education in Christian values is taught in primary schools, with several religions being taught at secondary level (students may opt out).

-Religious groups are not required to register with the government, but may do so for tax purposes.

-Rastafarians are unable to perform some religious rituals due to the illegality of cannabis.
-Representatives of the community have also objected to mandatory vaccinations for schoolchildren, and reported that Rastafarians face disproportionate scrutiny at security checkpoints, as well as facing some social discrimination.
+Representatives of the Rastafari community have objected to mandatory vaccinations for schoolchildren.

-Muslims in Barbados have objected to being forced to pose without head coverings for identification and passport photographs.
-According to the government, these measures are purely for security reasons.

 Belize

 The Constitution of Belize establishes the freedom of religion.
 Discrimination on religious grounds is illegal.
 A law against blasphemy is unenforced.
-The Belize Council of Churches, a body which includes representatives from several Christian denominations, appoints one senator to the senate of Belize with the approval of the Governor-General.
+The Belize Council of Churches and the Belize Association of Evangelical Churches appoint one senator to the senate of Belize with the approval of the Governor-General.
 The law also establishes that prisoners in jails must have their religious beliefs respected and accommodated.

 Religious groups are required to register with the government in order to operate in the country.
 Religious groups are exempt from certain taxes.
-Missionaries are required to register with the government and purchase a religious worker's permit.
+Foreign religious workers are required to purchase a religious worker's permit and register with the government.

-The public school curriculum for primary schools includes nondenominational "spirituality" classes that introduce world religions, as well as ethics and morals associated with religion.
+The public school curriculum for primary schools includes non-denominational "spirituality" classes that introduce world religions, as well as ethics and morals associated with religion; in 2022 there were issues regarding children with traditional Rastafari hairstyles attending some schools.
 Most public schools are managed by Christian churches.
 A few schools are run by non-Christian religious groups.